amakurin/CarND-Behavioral-Cloning-P3/writeup_report.md

 I noticed few potentially dangerous spots on track 1, and tried different approaches, with different models to generalize better with no luck, so i consider final model as "the best i can for now".

-I've recorded video clips of autonomous driving on
+I recorded video clips of autonomous driving on

 * [Track 1 30 mph forward](./video.mp4)
 * [Track 1 30 mph reverse](./t1-30mph-b.mp4)